New Home Closings and Prices in Tucson Decline According to Freshest Figures

-Closings of new homes slid year-over-year in February in the Tucson, AZ market, but there were signs the market may be stabilizing with a percentage drop less steep as in January 2013.
-New home closings saw a fall of 54.3% from the year earlier to 48.
-This was after the housing market saw a 56.6% decline year-over-year in January.
+Closings of new homes in the Tucson, AZ market fell year-over-year in May, but there were suggestions that the market may be leveling out with a percentage drop less steep than in April 2014.
+There was a 36.9% fall in new home closings from a year earlier.
+This was after the housing market saw a 66.7% fall year-over-year in April.

 Pricing and Mortgage Trends

 Average price of newly sold homes had a 9.8% decline year-over-year to $248,149 per unit in May.
 This fall compares to a 2.5% gain in April year-over-year.